VergilUa/xPooling/README.md

 This provides way more flexibility, because it allows to write custom logic on spawn / despawn of objects at minimal performance overhead costs.

 But, to use pooling, you must have a **GenericPooler** and (optionally) **AutoPooler** setup in the scene.
-Objects to be pooled must implement IGenericPoolElement interface, that sets up initial contract.
+Objects to be pooled must implement IGenericPoolElement interface, that sets up initial contract (interface).

 **To instantiate an object from the pool, use:**
   .Pool<T> (to manage entities lifecycle manually) or .AutoPool<T> (to manage entities lifecycle automatically, entity will return to the pool automatially once IsAvailable becomes true.
 This is also less optimal, but unavoidable in some cases.
 E.g. AudioSources) extension method on the GameObject prefab.